okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/inline-hooks-lea/index.md

 To configure HTTP header authentication, see parameters for the [Config object for HTTP headers](#config-object-for-http-headers).

-OAuth 2.0 tokens provide enhanced security between Okta and your external service, and can be configured for the following types: client secret and private key.
+OAuth 2.0 tokens provide enhanced security between Okta and your external service and can be configured for the following types: client secret and private key.

 To configure OAuth 2.0 authentication, see parameters for the [Config object for OAuth 2.0](#config-object-for-oauth-2-0).